PCS-Energy/Interview/README.md

 - Any decimal number that is not scientific notation.
 Trim non-sig figures and empty spaces.
 Negatives are allowed.
 A positive number should have no symbol included, otherwise it is not a number.
 Scientific notation not permitted.
 2. How should I store the numbers?
 - Do everything in memory for this implementation, don't use an external database.
 Your code should compile/run if we want to run it ourselves without any external databases or tools.
+3. What if the GET and PATCH get called before the POST?
+- GET should return an empty list and PATCH should fail with an error returned to the client with a proper message.